Georges034302/acc-cloud-wil-demo/week1/lab_1_c_linux-vm-cli-apache.md

-# Lab 1b: Create a Linux VM from CLI, SSH into It, and Install Apache HTTP Server
+# Demo Guide: Create a Linux VM from CLI, SSH into It, and Install Apache HTTP Server

 ## 🎯 Objective
 Provision a Linux Virtual Machine using Azure CLI, connect via SSH, and install Apache HTTP server.